amanas/heroku-tensorflow-datalab/README.md

 1) Decide on a database for pgcontents to use.
 If you already have a database attached (e.g. DATABASE_URL), you can use it, although it is recommended that you create a new database for pgcontents so no data is accidentally overwritten.

-If you decded to create a new database for pgcontents:
+If you decided to create a new database for pgcontents:
 ```
 $ heroku addons:create heroku-postgresql:hobby-dev
 ```